 MOD EUR/16A1/40#11054

-32 4.1 Members shall promote the implementation of international telecommunication services and shall endeavour to make such services generally available to the public in their national network(s).
+32 4.1 Member States shall, to the greatest extent practicable, establish policies to promote the development of international telecommunication services to foster the general availability to the public of such services.

 Reasons: Europe supports text in favour of the general availability to the public of international telecommunication services.